- What is a tax-free savings account?

 In sum, a Tax-Free Savings Account is far more flexible.
 The RRSP has more contribution room but stricter withdrawal rules.
 At the end of the day, however, you shouldn’t choose one at the expense of the other: a solid retirement plan will include both TFSAs and RRSPs.

 The tax advantages in a TFSA alone make these accounts worth your time and money.
-While you may need more than a TFSA to save for your retirement (an RRSP or non-registered retirement account), having one helps you avoid paying hefty taxes on gains, giving you more toward your golden years.
+While you may need more than a TFSA to save for your retirement (an RRSP or non-registered retirement account), having one helps you avoid paying hefty taxes on gains, giving you more in savings towards your golden years.